 Why your support is so vital at this time

-The COVID-19 pandemic is rapidly and unpredictably changing the environment within which we operate, and will lead to significant changes in how we deliver our programmatic priorities as we work to support the communities we serve, where those already marginalized — and often struggling for the basics, including food, adequate sanitary facilities and medical care — will be at greatest risk.
+The COVID-19 pandemic is rapidly and unpredictably changing the environment within which we operate, and is leading to significant changes in how we deliver our programmatic priorities as we work to support the communities we serve, where those already marginalized — and often struggling for the basics, including food, adequate sanitary facilities and medical care — are at greatest risk.

 How your support can help us take concrete action NOW

 - Support our young women leaders, in their communities, to reach out to vulnerable children affected by school closures, providing mentorship and basic necessities, and ensuring they have the support to re-enrol when schools re-open.

 - Support a ramp-up of community initiatives, such as school feeding programs when schools re-open, recognizing that many children will have suffered a lack of basic nutrition